Top Hosts Reports

 Original Values

-Bits per second to Kilobits per second (bps to Kbps).
+Bits per second to Kilobits per second (bps to Kbps)

 This option expresses the value of the Metric in Kilobits per second.
 This option is useful when the Original Value is an amount of traffic expressed in bits per second.
 From certain traffic volumes onwards, it is not practical to look at very large amounts in bps and it is more convenient for the user to use a larger magnitude such as Kbps.

-Bits per second to Megabits per second (bps to Mbps).
+Bits per second to Megabits per second (bps to Mbps)

 This option expresses the value of the Metric in Megabits per second.
 This option is useful when the Original Value is an amount of traffic expressed in bits per second.
 With large data volumes an even larger magnitude than Kbps is required and in these cases expressing the value in Mbps is much more convenient and practical.

-MegaBytes a Gigabytes (MB to GB)
+MegaBytes to Gigabytes (MB to GB)

 This option expresses the value of the Metric in Gigabytes.
 This option is useful when the Original Value is a quantity of data (usually memory or disk) expressed in Megabytes.
 From certain volumes of data it is not practical to look at very large amounts in MB and it is more convenient for the user to use a larger magnitude such as GB.

-Megabytes a Terabytes (MB to TB)
+Megabytes to Terabytes (MB to TB)

 This option expresses the value of the Metric in Terabytes.
 This option is useful when the Original Value is an amount of data (usually memory or disk) expressed in MegaBytes.
 With large volumes of data an even larger magnitude than MB is required and in these cases expressing the value in TB is much more convenient and practical.